Dalotuzumab: Mechanism of action

 Insulin-like growth factors (IGFs) are pivotal in cellular processes contributing to normal physiology as well as certain pathologies (e.g., cancer).
 The IGF family of proteins, also known as the IGF axis, consists of three ligands (insulin, IGF1, IGF2), three cell surface receptors (insulin receptor [IR], IGF1 receptor [IGF1R], IGF2 receptor [IGF2R]), and seven IGF binding proteins (IGFBP1-7).
 Notably, IGF1R serves as the primary receptor within the IGF axis.
 The IGF1R is a receptor tyrosine kinase (RTK) with a heterotetrameric structure composed of two extracellular α subunits and two transmembrane β subunits.
 Upon ligand-induced activation of this receptor, cytoplasmic adaptor proteins, Src-homology collagen (Shc) and insulin receptor substrate (IRS), are phosphorylated and, in turn, trigger the activation of the Ras/Raf/MEK/Erk and phosphoinositide 3-kinase (PI3K)/Akt signaling pathways, respectively.
 These signaling pathways are involved in the regulation of cell survival and cell cycle progression.

-Furthermore, IGF1R amplification and overexpression has been observed in the formation of tumors and metastasis of various human cancers.
+Furthermore, IGF1R amplification and overexpression have been observed in the formation of tumors and metastasis of various human cancers.
 These findings justified the development of anti-IGF1R therapies with the goal of inhibiting aberrant receptor activity and potentially yielding anticancer effects.
 Among said therapies, Dalotuzumab, a humanized monoclonal antibody, was designed to target and bind the extracellular domains of IGF1R, effectively blocking ligand activation of the receptor and preventing downstream signaling.
 Moreover, the binding of Dalotuzumab to IGF1R, as seen with other anti-IGF1R antibodies, downregulates the expression of the receptors by prompting the internalization and degradation of IGF1R.